CodeByAD/MNXB01ProjectE/README.md

 Type "Cleaner()" which will provide three cleaned datasets, one for each result

-Type project() to produce the result of the called function in the project file.
+Type temponday(), extremetemps() or Avgtemp3D() to produce either result 3.1, 3.3 or a 3D graph of avergae temperature
-Only one can be called at the same time right now.
-Working on this.
-IN the meantime, comment out all functions called except one inside project.cpp